atharvakokane/atharvakokane.github.io/projects.md

 **20th april**: got started on the screenplay, hopefully we finish it in 2 days.

-**22nd april**: we started with casting, and finding a set. let's see what happens.
+<br />**22nd april**: we started with casting, and finding a set. let's see what happens.

-**29th april**: finally got the whole team on a group chat and the set is at kartikeya jarawat's house. thank you parri unadkhat for the casting. literally a life saver.
+<br />**29th april**: finally got the whole team on a group chat and the set is at kartikeya jarawat's house. thank you parri unadkhat for the casting. literally a life saver.

-**2nd may**: finished shooting! i am so excited for post production. (me and varun shivlani are going to be so mad on the days of post production, lmao.)
+<br />**2nd may**: finished shooting! i am so excited for post production. (me and varun shivlani are going to be so mad on the days of post production, lmao.)

 <a id = "memorease"></a>